MichalSoszkoGID/datamass-workshop-resourcess/Session 3 - hands-on excercises.md

 # Session 3

 ## GID DataOps CLI: CI/CD & Quality Control
-Welcome to the DataOps CLI Labs workshop repository #3.
+Welcome to the DataOps CLI Labs workshop hands-on session 3.
 By the end of this tutorial, you will know how to:
 - deploy your code to staging-dev
 - apply dbt tests to your project
 - monitor the pipeline's execution with Airflow

-Target environment will be Google Cloud Platform's: BigQuery & Data Studio, Vertex AI Managed Notebook, VSCode as IDE.
-This tutorial was written with GID DataOps 1.0.9 as a current release.
+Target environment will be Google Cloud Platform's: `BigQuery & Data Studio`, `Vertex AI Managed Notebook`, `VSCode` as IDE.
+This tutorial was written with the use of `GID DataOps 1.0.9` [Jupter Image](https://console.cloud.google.com/gcr/images/getindata-images-public/global/jupyterlab-dataops@sha256:ab5f141c9b6916cd727817340380953715922df607f94ff9d523732b8c0842e1/details) as a current release.

 # Excercise

+**Note**: if you didn't manage to complete the previous exercise, copy the folder from <<here>> to catch up!

 ## Commit your project to the remote repository